jreisinger/docs/data/notes/prog/joys.md

 Source: Frederick P. Brooks: The Mythical Man-Month (1975, 1995)

-Note: I first copied here onle the joys.
+Note: I first copied here only the joys.
 I underestimated the importance of knowing about the woes too.

 Note 2: Matu, 7 years old sitting next to me, has been building Lego stuff since the morning :-).